Does this sound familiar?

 - Watch from the top down: head, shoulders, ribs, hips, feet.
 Each time the instructor demos the movement, see what you can pick out.

 - Look for what’s not being mentioned: They keep drawing attention to the handhold, but what are the hips doing?

 - Watch the best dancers in the room.
 What do they have in common?
 What are they doing to achieve the assignment better than everyone else?
 Which part of their movement do I admire?
 Can I use them for inspiration as I try?

 - Move around to get a better view of a demo

 - No parter for this rotation?
 Watch the instructors, or experiment on your own with variations of the assignment.

 - Observe dancers whom you know have background in other styles.
 Try to pick out what makes their movement look “less Swing” compared to the instructors.

-The concept of elevating refers to “raising your partner up” during a social dance.
-Making them dance better than they thought they could, or making them feel better about their dancing after having danced with you.
-Great dancers of all levels elevate their partners and are loved and revered by the whole community.
-In a workshop setting, taking on this approach can benefit your own learning process:
+In other words, you can’t truly consider yourself “advanced” until you can “unlock” every character and elevate every dancer in the room.
+The concept of elevating refers to “raising your partner up” during a social dance: making them dance better than they thought they could, or making them feel better about their dancing after having danced with you.

 For Teachers and Aspiring Teachers